 “The Works in Progress Program was a great motivator for me.
 It gave me a firm deadline by which to finish a first pass of my edit, sound, and color, and then I received the feedback I needed to take the film from great to excellent.
 The high marks my film received, also gave me the confidence to apply to top tier festivals, many of which the film is being accepted to.
 And finally, it gave me a chance to bond with the many women who got a chance to see my work, and with whom I’ve been able to form relationships since then.” — Monique Sorgen

-AWD members can request to screen their work by contacting Kim Furst.
+AWD Directing members can request to screen their work by filling out this form.
 Priority will be given to those who have attended previous evenings.

 If you are an Industry expert and would like to be a featured guest, please contact Kim Furst.